amalla4/amalla4.github.io/README.md

 IT professional with a background in technology services, software engineering, and IT operations.
 Proven expertise in managing technology service desks, developing and maintaining IT systems, and providing technical support.
 Adept at collaborating with cross-functional teams to drive improvements and resolve complex technical issues.
 Looking for opportunities to leverage knowledge in computer science and software engineering to deliver innovative solutions and enhance operational efficiency.

 ## SKILLS
-- Team Management
+- Software Engineering (Data Structures, Algorithms, Operating Systems, Version Control, Database Management)
-- Talent Development and Mentoring
+- Web Development (MERN stack (MongoDB, Express.js, React, Node.js), WordPress(PHP), Java, MySQL)
-- DevOps/Operations Management
+- IT Operations Management (IT service management(ITSM) tools - ServiceNow, TeamDynamix)
-- Software Engineering
+- Basic Infrastructure Management (Terraform, Jenkins, Bash, AWS, GCP)
-- Web Development (Java, JavaScript, HTML, CSS, SQL, MongoDB, Bash, AWS, GCP)
+- Team Management and Mentoring

 ## WORK EXPERIENCE

 ### Manager – TU, Office of Technology Services - Student Computing Services
 *Jan 2023 – Dec 2023*
-- Managed the student service desk ticketing queue for chat, phone, and in-person support.
+- Managed the student service desk queues for web, phone, and in-person support.
 - Published and updated knowledge base docs for common issues and procedures for internal IT staff and TU users (~18,000), reducing ticket/incident volume for common issues.
-- Improved initial response time and resolution time by setting up auto-assign scripts, alerts, and response templates, which improved agent productivity and reduced friction with ticket ownership.
+- Improved initial response and resolution time through auto-assign scripts, alerts, and response templates, improving agent productivity and reducing friction with ticket ownership.
 - Collaborated with cross-functional teams to resolve breaking changes promptly.
-- Conducted bi-weekly meetings with other service desk supervisors to address complaints, suggest improvements, and provide guidance and feedback to technicians.
+- Conducted bi-weekly meetings with other service desk supervisors to address complaints, improve processes, and provide guidance and feedback to technicians.

 ### Technician - TU, Office of Technology Services - Student Computing Services
 *Aug 2021 - Dec 2022*